 Simon Andrews was born in England and educated at Christ Church, Oxford, the Royal Academy of Music and the University of California at Berkeley.

 Winner of the 1985 Benjamin Britten International Composition Prize, his music has been featured at the Aldeburgh and St. Alban’s Festivals, broadcast on BBC radio and widely performed in the London, Oxford and San Francisco areas, as well as New York, Boston and Baltimore, France, Australia, Africa and China.
 His arrangements and original music for church choirs is published by St. James’ Press.

 The documentaries for which he provided the music, The Amish and Us and Saving Pennsylvania, have accumulated more than one hundred airings nationally on PBS.

-His edition and completion of the Mozart Requiem has received performances and rave reviews on both sides of the Atlantic, and was recently recorded by the choir of King’s College Cambridge and the Academy of Ancient Music.
+His edition-completion of the Mozart Requiem has received performances and rave reviews on both sides of the Atlantic, and continues to garner new followers and enthusiastic audiences.

 He is also active as a pianist and conductor, having worked with the Berkeley Opera, Berkeley Contemporary Opera, North Bay Opera, Capitol Opera of Sacramento, the Concert Opera of Philadelphia and Opera Lancaster, having served as Music Director of the Harrisburg Choral Society and held faculty positions at Franklin & Marshall College, and Millersville University.
 He was Head of Theory and Chair of the Choral department at the Pennsylvania Academy of Music from 2001 until its close in 2011 and Director of Music at Highland Presbyterian Church in Lancaster, PA from 2007 to 2016.

 Please take a look at the Works page or the Choral page: there is something on that list for your choir or ensemble to perform.
 You can take a look at some of these by downloading a PDF of the score on the Scores page.

-All scores, parts and permissions are available for purchase through Ceridwen Music, 1287 Wheatland Avenue, Lancaster PA 17603, or via the Contact Me link above.
+All scores, parts and permissions are available for purchase through Ceridwen Music, 16 Frances Hill Road, Westford, MA 01886, or via the Contact Me link above.